GooRoo/qbs/docs/getting-started/setup/Configuring Profiles and Preferences.md

 Some toolchains, especially for bare-metal targets, may require additional module properties.
 Those can be added with the [[config]] or the [[config-ui]] tools.
-Now you should be ready to build your first project with \QBS.
+Now you should be ready to build your first project with Qbs.
 Go into examples/helloworld-minimal and type:

 ```sh
 qbs build profile:<profile name>